k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

 This table serves two purposes:

 1. Adding the sequence Actors to the load flows.
-Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the target tables' columns.
-A sequence Actor can be mapped into a different table and a different LU.
+Populate the **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the columns of the target tables.
+A sequence Actor can be mapped to a different table and a different LU.

 2. Adding the sequence Actors to the data generation flow that generates synthetic data for the LU table.

-Click [here](16_tdm_data_generation_implementation.md) for more information about the rule-based synthetic data generation implementation.
+Click [here](16_tdm_data_generation_implementation.md) for more information about implementing rule-based synthetic data generation.

 ## Custom Sequence Logic

 By default, the generated sequence Actors and flows use the [MaskingSequence](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) Actor.
-Fabric enables you to create your own function or Broadway flow in order to generate a new ID using either **MaskingLuFunction** Actor or **Masking** Actor instead of the default MaskingSequence Actor.
+Fabric enables creating your own function or Broadway flow in order to generate a new ID using either **MaskingLuFunction** or **Masking** Actors instead of the default MaskingSequence Actor.

 Follow these steps for setting custom logic for a given sequence:

-- Open the generated sequence flow and replace the MaskingSequence Actor with **MaskingLuFunction** Actor or **Masking** Actor.
+- Open the generated sequence flow and replace the MaskingSequence Actor with either **MaskingLuFunction** or **Masking** Actors.
 - Set the **category** input parameter of the Masking or MaskingLuFunction to **enable_sequences** in order to use the Actor for sequence (ID) replacement.

 Click for more information about [customizing the replace sequence logic](/articles/19_Broadway/actors/08_sequence_implementation_guide.md).